decentralized-identity/keri/docs/Q-and-A-Security.md

 # Q&A section KERI operational security

 ## *Q: What is the main component of KERI's security?
-**Key management** is the main component, because every attack on KERI starts with key compromise.
+**Key management** is the main component, because every attack on KERI starts with `key compromise`.
+In KERI that is [strictly defined](./Glossary.md#key-compromise) and has a few caveats.
 There are no other attacks possible because KERI has consistent logs that are cryptographical verfiable to the `root-of-trust`, also know as the `public private key pair` used to create the identifier.\

-_(@henkvancann)_
+So when we say “key compromise” in KERI we really mean compromise of **one of these three things**:
+Three infrastructures that are included in “key management” systems that must be protected.
+1. Key pair creation and storage
+2. Event signing
+3. Event signature verification.

+The second two may be protected with threshold structures making them difficult to attack.
+KERI prerotation also protects event signing in the sense that a side channel attack on the signing keys is recoverable via the pre-rotation keys.
+Event signing is a form of key compromise.
+The third one event signature verification is the one someone is most likely to take issue with and so should be caveated.
+One can attack someone’s event signing infrastructure (code) and fool someone into believing that an invalid signature is a valid signature.
+But it is difficult to attack everyone’s event signature verification infrastructure in any general way so its not usually a very worthwhile attack.
+You are attacking the validator not the controller.
+So usually it is assumed that signature verification just works.
+So a really world class security expert would take exception with the additional statement  “no other other attacks are possible” vs simply saying that all attacks must start with with key compromise.
+Usually stating that something is impossible is a bad idea.
+Everything is possible eventually.\
+(_SamMSmith_)

 #### **Q: How does KERI guarantee the consistency and security of its logs?
 KERI's Key event log (KEL) is a cryptographically verifiable hash chained non-repudiably signed data structure.\